Noel-Baker Academy

-Year 9- Rhianna Hogan
+The school was named after Olympic silver medallist, Derby South MP and Nobel Peace prize winner, Philip Noel-Baker.In keeping with the values of its namesake, the school made international headlines by 'allowing' the students to 'take the knee' in honour of English footballer Marcus Rashford (the mural had been vandalised) and the Black Lives Matter movement.

+Ofsted judgements

+The school's was inspected by Ofsted in 2018, with the judgement of Inadequate: Special Measures.
+It was inspected again in 2022, with the judgement of Good.

 New building

 The old building, over 50 years old and now demolished, has been replaced with a new building constructed on the old playing fields.
 The new building was ready for the beginning of the school year in September 2012 at a cost of £34 million.
 The 1,150 pupils have combined with 90 pupils from St.Martin's Special School which educates special needs students.